Luckydog381/EXE201/README.md

 This is a school project

 # How to run
-Go to the file directory in terminal run "pip install -r requirement.txt"
+_Go to the file directory in terminal \n
+_run "pip install -r requirement.txt" \n
-Open the project, find the run.py and run the file
+_Open the project, find the run.py and run the file